What is the Microsoft 365 migration API

 Let me give you an example:

-If you plan to migrate your File Shares or On-Premises SharePoint to Office 365 using this new migration API, here’s how it would work.
+If you plan to migrate file shares or an on-premises SharePoint server to Microsoft SharePoint Online, here’s what the process involves.
 I’m going to assume you already have an Azure Subscription and that within it, a new Storage Account.
 I’ll also assume that you have it ready with the two required containers, one for the content and one for the manifest files.

-1. Somehow find a way to upload your content into the Azure Storage Container.
+1. Use PowerShell commands or an appropriate migration tool like SharePoint Migration Tool (SPMT) to upload your content into Azure storage.
 You’ll have to use the custom code with their SDK or PowerShell.
 Another way is to find 3rd party tools that will do it for you.
 Then take a snapshot, otherwise it won’t work.

-2. Create the content migration package with all the xml files required and detailed in the MSDN link above: ExportSettings.xml, LookupListMap.xml, Manifest.xml, Requirements.xml, RootObjectMap.xml, SystemData.xml and UserGroup.xmlThe most important file is the manifest that references each object you want to import and tells the story on how to migrate it to the destination.
+2. Create the migration package with all necessary XML files, including manifest files and mappings to ensure proper identifiers and metadata assignment.
+Detailed in the MSDN link above: ExportSettings.xml, LookupListMap.xml, Manifest.xml, Requirements.xml, RootObjectMap.xml, SystemData.xml and UserGroup.xmlThe most important file is the manifest that references each object you want to import and tells the story on how to migrate it to the destination.
 Once again, you’ll need to snapshot these in Azure.

 3. Call the referenced CSOM method CreateMigrationJob with the parameters telling it where to get the Content Container and the Manifests.

-What you should know about the new Office 365 Migration API
+What you should know about migrating to Microsoft 365 with the Migration API

-Besides it being a long and tedious effort to create these packages, and especially the manifests file, there are a few things you should know for your migration package.
-One we mentioned already, there’s no easy way to import your content in the Azure Storage Containers without coding or using tools.
+Besides it being a long and tedious effort to create these packages—especially the manifest files—there are a few things you should know for your migration package.
+One we mentioned already: there’s no easy way to import your content into Azure Storage Containers without coding or using a third-party tool.

+• Support for content versioning and unique identifiers in lists or libraries.
 This is huge!
-Not only does this migration API allow you to keep version history, it also allows you to keep the ID value of your list items and documents respectively.
+The Migration API supports version history and allows you to keep the ID value of your list items and documents respectively.
+That means less post-migration cleanup and fewer headaches.

-The results are insane speeds when migrating to Office 365
+The results?
+Insane speeds when migrating to Microsoft 365

 Recommended by our team